kothari-shr/ResumeTalk/README_STREAMLIT.md

-# ChatMyResume Chatbot - Streamlit Deployment
+# Resume Aware Chatbot - Streamlit Deployment

-This guide shows how to deploy your ChatMyResume Chatbot on Streamlit Cloud or Hugging Face Spaces.
+This guide shows how to deploy your Resume Aware Chatbot on Streamlit Cloud or Hugging Face Spaces.

 ## 🚀 Quick Start (Local)